sharllesse/sharllesse/README.md

 - 🔭 I’m currently working on a personal project for fun and another project that will be on steam soon (I wish it come true 🙏) !
 - 🌱 I’m currently learning C++ and C last year and not a big of it to be honest.
 But with C++ i was reborn !
 - ⚡ Fun fact: I'm only 17 years old and am already most of time coding and playing video games !
 (More coding than the other one)
+- 📖 I'm actually at Game Academy in France learning how to be a good programmer and to do money with video game (very important part 💀)

 <!--
 **sharllesse/sharllesse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.